Case Study: Recidivism#

 def prep_data(df, continuous_variables, categories, y_var, test_size=0.15):

-ohe = preprocessing.OneHotEncoder(sparse=False)
+ohe = preprocessing.OneHotEncoder(sparse_output=False)

 y = df[y_var].values